AlmaCuevas/EEG-Classifiers-Ensemble/processing_eeg_methods/XDAWN/README.md

 # EEG Signal Classification with Xdawn and Logistic Regression

-This repository contains code for training and testing a machine learning model to classify EEG signals using the Xdawn algorithm and Logistic Regression.
-The goal is to provide a robust model for identifying user intentions from EEG data, which can be used in various biomedical applications, including brain-computer interfaces (BCIs).
+This code contains functions for training and testing a machine learning model to classify EEG signals using the Xdawn algorithm and Logistic Regression.
+The goal is to provide a robust model for identifying user intentions from EEG data.

 ## Overview